brunompena/zsun-resources/README.md

 Once it finishes go back to the [Check recovery image integrity](#check-recovery-image-integrity) section to verify its integrity once again.

-## Update to the latest versions
+## Flash the latest versions

 The update image includes OpenWrt 19.07.0-rc1 as the main firmware and OpenWrt 18.06.5 as the recovery firmware, both of which are already outdated.

-You may update to the latest versions found on [Releases](https://github.com/brunompena/zsun-resources/releases) as long as you follow the release instructions to upgrade **without** preserving any settings!
+You may upgrade to the latest versions found on [Releases](https://github.com/brunompena/zsun-resources/releases) as long as you follow the release instructions to upgrade **without** preserving any settings!

 # Recovery Image